RayRizzling/lightning-trading-bot/README.md

     pub bb_std_dev_multiplier: f64,
     pub rsi_period: usize,
     pub atr_period: usize,
-    pub trade_type: String,
+    pub trade_gap_seconds: u64,
     pub include_price_data: bool,
     pub include_index_data: bool,
     pub interval: Duration,
 }
 ```
-Modify these values in the BotConfig struct to adjust the bot’s trading parameters.
+Modify these values in the `BotConfig` struct to adjust the bot’s trading parameters.

 ## Development Status

 This bot is currently under active development.
-The core trading logic is operational, but there are additional features and improvements planned, including better error handling, enhanced configuration options, and more robust trade management.
+The core trading logic, including trade execution, stop-loss/take-profit calculations, and quantity optimization, is operational.
+Future improvements include enhanced error handling, better configuration options, and more robust trade management.

 🚨 Disclaimer: This bot is not yet refined or suitable for production use.
 It is a raw development version, and you should use it at your own risk, especially with real funds.